AnPatapain/PROD-Fullstack-Boilerplate/README.md

 ![Docker Compose for Production](static/architecture-prod.png)

 ## TODO
+- [ ] Section explaining diff from Dev, Prod, Test environment.
+How they are set up.
 - [ ] Restrict import from some package
 - [ ] Script to check the prerequisite or install them maybe ?
 - [ ] Synchronize router, controller, API docs